• Skip to primary navigation

 • In a skillet over medium heat, melt butter.
 Add sliced mushrooms and cook until lightly browned, about 4-5 minutes.
 Add garlic and cook an additional 30 seconds.

-• Add beef broth and scrape the bottom of the pan to deglaze, until most of beef broth has evaporated.
+• Add beef broth and scrape the bottom of the pan to deglaze, until most of beef broth has cooked down.
 Add heavy cream, thyme, salt, and pepper.

 • Bring sauce to a simmer and reduce heat to medium-low, stirring occasionally, until sauce reduces slightly and begins to thicken, about 3-4 minutes.
 Add parmesan cheese and stir until melted.